best-kerosene-heaters-reviews-amazon-top-10

 stanley-st-80t-kfa-kerosene-forced-air-heater-review

-The Stanley ST-80T-KFA Kerosene Forced Air Heater has a very durable construction and we believe that it would last you for many years.
-You can move it around pretty easily as it weighs around 36 pounds and it has an easy carry handle.
-His heater has CSA certification for K-1 kerosene and you can use it with diesel too.
+The Stanley ST-80T-KFA Kerosene Forced Air Heater has a very durable construction, and we believe that it will last you for many years.
+You can move it around pretty easily, as it weighs about 36 pounds and has an easy carry handle.
+His heater has CSA certification for K-1 kerosene, and you can use it with diesel too.

-There is a good thermostat in this kerosene heater and you can see the temperature setting in either Fahrenheit or Celsius.
-The completely sealed is good for safety and this heater comes with an air pressure gauge and has an automatic safety shut-off feature.
+This kerosene heater has a good thermostat, and you can set the temperature in either Fahrenheit or Celsius.
+The completely sealed design is good for safety, and this heater comes with an air pressure gauge and has an automatic safety shut-off feature.

-We found this heater easy to start and the heat output was very impressive.
+We found this heater easy to start, and the heat output was very impressive.
 The only issue was the noise that the heater made.
-This heater has a power cord which is fairly short as well which was irritating.
+This heater has a fairly short power cord, which was irritating.

 BUY NOW AT AMAZON.COM